 “Jadie Jackson, I know the owners of this inn.
 They’ll loan you a lantern.
 Keep your camera.”

-While Leo stalked Eva and Lilly, Jay considered his photos of a bird statue.
+While Leo stalked Eva and Lilly, Jay reconsidered his photos of a bird statue.
 The stone bird stood on a stone box filled with lit candles, like a shrine.
 Its wings shaded the statue of a toddler like its own fledgling.
 Jay loved the exquisite masonry of its feathers, but worried it was so lifelike he should not have taken pictures.

 “Eva.
 C’mon.”
 Leo grabbed his wife and daughter by their shoulders.
 “Let’s go to the monastery before it gets dark.”